Symptoms of a Spinal Cord Injury

 Recovering from Spinal Cord Injury

 People who experience a serious spinal cord injury may not make a complete recovery, though many of them are able to regain some function or sensation in the affected body parts.
 Someone with a complete spinal cord injury, for instance, will probably never walk again but may be able to learn to control an electric wheelchair.
 Care can be expensive and often involves a primary care physician, a radiologist, a neurologist or neurosurgeon and physical and occupational therapists.
-If the injury occurred due to someone else’s criminal actions or negligence, the injured person should contact a personal injury attorney to see if he or she can help recoup the cost of medical care and pain and suffering.
+If the injury occurred due to someone else’s criminal actions or negligence, the injured person should contact a Las Vegas personal injury law firm to see if he or she can help recoup the cost of medical care and pain and suffering.